KevinAGarcia/Personal-Snoezelen-Device/README.md

 ### Presenting the device first to patients

 The presentation was with the prototype to the elders to see if the device caught their attention and if they were able to stay near the vase for a long time.
 The results were very promising, all of them were attracted especially by the vapor that combined with the other features, kept them reinforcing their senses which is the main gold of the project.
-Continious exposure to the device can delay the advance of dementia patients.
+Continuous exposure to the device can delay the advance of dementia patients.

 ![89257500_224959312009289_4832900201637231127_n](https://github.com/kevin343/Personal-Snoezelen-Device/assets/113644566/9187f70c-ced9-4722-b4c8-46d491ecba92)

 ![Capture5](https://github.com/kevin343/Personal-Snoezelen-Device/assets/113644566/be1c2bfc-bf39-4565-ae11-340a6f04ace2)

 ![Capture10](https://github.com/kevin343/Personal-Snoezelen-Device/assets/113644566/9f125338-ecb7-410e-a635-301ed9e16e2e)

 Then, all the actuators and the ultrasonic sensor were located inside the vase, which can be shown in the following animation:

 https://github.com/kevin343/Personal-Snoezelen-Device/assets/113644566/db0bcc04-1b26-41e2-81d9-3519cb30aad6

+## Future upgrades

+For future upgrades, a multiple aroma diffuser would be added.
+Also, the vase is going to be controlled with an app to enhance and supervise the patient.
+Finally, the Arduino UNO is going to be replaced by a more modern microcontroller that has wifi incorporated and a USB type-C input.